AnaGciaSchz/AnaGarcia/content/page/my-talks/index.md

 ---
 title: "My talks"
 slug: "my-talks"
-description: A section where you can see videos of the talks I give in events
+description: Here you can see some of the talks I gave in the past
-lastmod: '2023-12-07'
+lastmod: '2025-01-08'
 menu:
     main:
         weight: 5